To View Current Board Policies

 and click on the Policies link near the top of the page.

-How "Policy Governance" serves your students' academic achievement
+How "Coherent Governance" serves your students' academic achievement

-Durango School District 9-R adopted policy governance about 10 years ago to clarify the board's policy-making and oversight role and the superintendent's role as academic and management leader in the district.
+Durango School District 9-R adopted coherent governance about 10 years ago to clarify the board's policy-making and oversight role and the superintendent's role as academic and management leader in the district.

 The board’s policies also require the superintendent to involve stakeholders in decisions that would result in significant change, and they require the superintendent to provide annual monitoring reports that demonstrate compliance with policies and student learning goals.